TREASURIES-Ten-year yields hit 5-week lows as labor market softens

 "From a policy perspective this gives confidence the Fed remains on hold for the foreseeable future and only really hikes again if growth or inflation accelerate from here," he added.

+Thirty-year yields dropped to 4.673%, the lowest since Oct.
+12, and are poised for the biggest weekly decline since March 2020.

+Two-year note yields US2YT=RR reached 4.807%, the lowest since Sept.
+1. They are on pace for the biggest weekly fall since early September.

-The inversion in the two-year, 10-year yield curve US2US10=TWEB deepened as far as minus 40 basis points and was last at minus 35 basis points.
+The inversion in the two-year, 10-year yield curve US2US10=TWEB deepened as far as minus 40 basis points, before rebounding to minus 28 basis points.

+"A lot of rally has been positioning changing from one of safety in cash to putting money back to work in the fixed income market," said Rob Daly, Director of Fixed Income at Glenmede Investment Management

 At the same time, Fed Chairman Jerome Powell struck a balanced tone after the U.S. central bank left rates unchanged on Wednesday, adding to bets that the Fed's interest rate hiking cycle is done.